Emelieh21/r-tutorials/Recording and Measuring Your Musical Progress with R.md

 # [16] "e'"  "f#'" "f#'" "f#'" "g'"  "g'"
 ```

+## Record yourself in R

 Now we know how to read a sound file into R and how to extract the notes from it.
 What I want to do though, is to extract the notes from my own recordings right after I played them.
-With the [audio package](https://cran.r-project.org/web/packages/audio/audio.pdf) it is possible to record yourself in R. With help from C. Doan's answer in this [post](https://stackoverflow.com/questions/22619561/audio-record-in-r), I included the following function to record myself:
+With the [audio package](https://cran.r-project.org/web/packages/audio/audio.pdf) it is possible to record yourself in R. Thanks to the answer in this [post](https://stackoverflow.com/questions/22619561/audio-record-in-r), I could make the following function work to record myself:

 ```R
 #install.packages("audio")